 Students planning to enter the W.A Franke College of Forestry and Conservation should attain a sound background in English, social studies, mathematics, biology, and other sciences.
-Entering freshmen and non-resident transfer students will be admitted in accordance with general university admission requirements (http://catalog.umt.edu/past-catalogs/2017-2018/academics/admission/general-admission) listed previously in this catalog.
+Entering freshmen and nonresident transfer students will be admitted in accordance with general university admission requirements (http://catalog.umt.edu/academics/ admission/general-admission) listed previously in this catalog.
 Resident transfer students or current UM students wanting to change their major to the W.A Franke College of Forestry and Conservation must have a grade point average of 2.0 or higher to be admitted.